P\'{o}lya-type inequalities on spheres and hemispheres: P o lya's inequality for eigenvalue averages on

 \section{P\'{o}lya's inequality for eigenvalue averages on $\mathbb{S}^n_+$}

-In the Euclidean case the point of departure for the Li and Yau estimates are their results for the sum of the first $n$ eigenvalues.
+In the Euclidean case the point of departure for the Li and Yau estimates for single eigenvalues are their results for the sum of the first $n$ eigenvalues given by~\eqref{euclid_liyau}.
 Here we may also derive estimates of a similar type, and we shall do so for both the first $n$ eigenvalues and also within each chain of eigenvalues.
-If $n=2$, by Theorem~\ref{Theo02}~\ref{pt1} all eigenvalues satisfy P\"{o}lya.
+If $n=2$, by Theorem~\ref{Theo02}~\ref{pt1} all eigenvalues satisfy P\'{o}lya.
 Hence we will assume $n\geq 3$, except where specific values are indicated.

 \begin{thm} For the Dirichlet eigenvalues of the Laplace-Beltrami operator on the $n$-dimensional hemisphere $\hs{n}$ we have the following: \begin{enumerate}[{\rm 1.}] \item for all $n$ there exists $K'_n\geq 2$ such that for all $K\geq K'_n$ the eigenvalue of the corresponding $K-$chain satisfies